ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Bravery

-Both incoming and outgoing Physical damage is increased by 25%.
+Both incoming and outgoing P-Potency is increased by 25.

 ### Status: Broken Accessory